The kitty command line interface#

 =unix:@mykitty

 .
-Environment variables in the setting are expanded and relative paths are resolved with respect to the temporary directory.
-To control kitty, you can send it commands with kitty @ using thekitty @ --to
+Environment variables are expanded and relative paths are resolved with respect to the temporary directory.
+To control kitty, you can send commands to it with kitten @ using thekitten @ --to

-option as it is read automatically from the environment.
-For UNIX sockets, this can also be specified inkitty.conf
+option as it will automatically read from the environment.
+Note that this will be ignored unlessallow_remote_control

 .